steqeq/0000/docs/examples/inception_casestudy/inception_casestudy.md

         ---
         ```

     13. tf.keras.Model.predict returns a list of lists—one for each image in the batch of data.
 Grab the predictions for our (only) image in the batch.

-        ```
+        ```py
         np.argmax(predictions_single[0])
         ```